 Figure 1.
 Simplified Autonomous Driving Architectures.
 (1a) Left: classical model-based approach (1b) Right: End-to-End Approach.

-Phase 1.
-The first architecture is a hierarchical approach (i.e. series composition) that uses a deep neural network to combine the sensor fusion and trajectory generation steps, as has been done in .
-MPC will be solely used to track the reference trajectory generated by the neural network.
-We do not envision major challenges with this approach and it will be used for basic comparison with the other two approaches next.
+The first architecture is hierarchical (i.e. series composition), using a deep neural network to combine sensor fusion and trajectory generation, as in .
+MPC will track the trajectory generated by the neural network.
+We have completed behavior cloning experiments on the Hyundai Genesis vehicle (Contributions, 2).

-Phase 2.
-We will study a switched control architecture (i.e. parallel composition) that uses the classical optimal control as “training wheels”.
-There will be a safety verification module to check whether the vehicle is likely to collide or leave the lane in a given time horizon.
+The second architecture (i.e. parallel composition) is a switched control approach that uses the classical optimal control as “training wheels”.
+A safety verification module checks whether the vehicle is likely to collide or leave the lane in a given time horizon.
 If so, the MPC control is used to provide optimal inputs to ensure safety.
-If the probability of collision or lane departure is low, then the end-to-end controller (e.g. as in ) is allowed to operate and learn.
-The expected outcome is that the end- to-end controller can learn and improve while ensuring collision avoidance and lane keeping.
+If not, then the end-to-end controller (e.g. ) is allowed to operate and learn and improve.